UJGA/UsefulScripts/README.md

 # UsefulScripts

 A curated collection of scripts designed to automate and streamline setup tasks on the [Framework 13](https://frame.work) laptop.
-These scripts are tailored for Linux users (particularly Fedora-based distributions) and aim to simplify system configuration, hardware support, and quality-of-life improvements.
+These scripts are tailored for my use cases and aim to simplify system configuration, hardware support, and quality-of-life improvements.

 ---